10 Secrets to a Successful Low Maintenance Garden

 8. Add edging around your garden with stone pavers

-Edging around your garden can help separate your grass and garden, making it look neater and easier to maintain.
-It’ll be easy for you to mow or sweep without having to edge your lawn.
-You can consider installing the edging in curves to add appeal and character.
-Curved stone pavers will enhance your landscape all year long and they’re an easy way to make your garden look beautiful.
+Building edging around your garden can help separate your grass and garden, making it look neater and easier to maintain.
+This detail will also make it easier for you to mow or sweep without having to edge your lawn.
+If you want to add character to your garden, consider installing the edging in a curved format.
+Curved stone pavers will enhance your landscape all year round and very easily transform your garden into a beautiful oasis.

 9. Plant flowers, herbs, and other greenery in large beds